emkcloud/learning/README.md

-# learning
+# Learning
-Resources to use in the courses I have published
+In this repository, you can find some resources that you can use while following my courses, which are published on various e-learning platforms.